Our next walk was the section between Trewent Holiday Village at Freshwater East heading east to Manorbier.

 On reaching Manorbier Beach a weekend holiday crowd are arriving to take advantage of the exceptionally fine weather.
 You could argue that this is perhaps a beach scene as good as any in the med!

-As we reach the beach car park having completed this walk, with perfect timing Caroline’s parents arrive to meet us.
-They had their own adventure, getting lost and driving towards Milford Haven due to a sat nav misdirection error, before finding their way to Manorbier.
-We make our way up the hill past the castle to the Beach Break Tearooms in the village, for the post walk essentials: coffee, tea and cake.
+From the beach car park we made our way up the hill past the castle to the Beach Break Tearooms in the village, for the post walk essentials: coffee, tea and cake.

 This was a very enjoyable walk along a beautiful section of scenic coastline with some wonderful views under lovely clear blue skies.
 This walk, a distance of just under 4 miles, brings to 21 miles now completed with 165 miles further to go on the Pembrokeshire Coast Path.